wardi/jsonsquared/README.md

 ### Explicit object boundaries

-When an object in a list contains no [simple-typed](#1-simple-types) values we may need to mark where that object ends and where the next object in the same list begins.
-We use the same method as when we have nested lists: insert an empty list one level above.
+When an object in a list contains no [simple-typed](#1-simple-types) values use the nested list method to mark where one object ends and where the next object in the same list
+begins: insert an empty list one level above.

 very[-] | very/listy[,]
 --- | ---